The Walrus Supper Club, Vegan Review.

-The gyoza are served with seaweed and samphire salad which elevate the dumplings perfectly, the chilli jam is used sparingly in getting a little kick of sweet and heat bookending the savoury parcels.
+The gyoza is served with seaweed and samphire salad which elevate the dumplings perfectly, the chilli jam is used sparingly in getting a little kick of sweetness and heat bookending the savoury parcels.
 These are polished off fairly quickly and the collective tastebuds of our club are ready to really get stuck in.

 The second course follows together with the included glass of wine.
 We are presented with beetroot pancakes, generously filled with oyster mushrooms and cashew cream, topped with a rich tomato sauce and peppery rocket.

 It’s an impressive looking dish with its pink pancake, deep red sauce and striking green leafy top.

 The pancake is soft and light with the slightly sweet yet earthy taste of beet coming through, the filling has a deep meaty taste from the mushrooms, whose earthiness works well with the beetroot, and the cashew adds a creamy richness you would expect with a Breton crêpe.

 The tomato sauce is just tart enough to balance the flavours without being acidic, whilst the rocket keeps the pallet nice and fresh for the next mouthful.
 The whole being more than its parts, the dish works well, and despite our table having members who don’t like mushrooms and beetroots, all our plates are cleared.